tangledbytes/pdf-reader/README.md

 This PDF reader is in form of a web application and can be used to read any PDF document.<br/>
 It depends on pdf.js developed by mozilla.

-The reader works well with every reader and gives the basics such as :
+The reader works well with every reader and gives the basic functionalities such as :
 1. Navigation to any page
 2. Adjusting scale of the page (Default is 2)